 The Group includes in its operations all necessary measures aimed at protecting the health and safety of employees, consultants and/or contractors, as well as of people living and working in areas potentially affected by the Group's operational activities.
-Thus, all employees are properly trained to ensure their own safety, as well as the safety of the people around them.
+Thus, all employees are properly trained to ensure their own safety, as well as the safety of the people around them being also equipped with proper safety equipment.

-The Group places professional ethics and employee safety at the heart of its daily activities and provides a working environment free of any discrimination or any other arbitrary barriers that would hold back professional development and progress within the Group.
+The Group places professional ethics and employee safety at the heart of its daily activities and provides a safe working environment free of any discrimination or any other arbitrary barriers that would hold back professional development and progress within the Group.

-In the context of the Covid-19 pandemic, the Group has implemented appropriate health and safety measures, including, but not limited to, restricting all non-essential business travel; organizing video-conferences instead of face-to-face meetings; encouraging employees, consultants and contractors to work from home, wherever possible; increasing sanitation measures at the Group's sites and offices; and imposing social distancing rules for certain critical activities that cannot be suspended.
+In the context of the COVID-19 pandemic, the Group has implemented appropriate health and safety measures, including, but not limited to, restricting all non-essential business travel; organizing videoconferences instead of face-to-face meetings; encouraging employees, consultants and contractors to work from home, wherever possible; increasing sanitation measures at the Group's sites and offices; and imposing social distancing rules for certain critical activities that cannot be suspended.
+Employee spaces have been equipped with hygienic and sanitary materials for disinfection of hands and workspaces.
+Further, employees have been informed about COVID 19 through informative materials displayed in the access spaces and in the workspaces containing information about the virus, steps that can be taken to protect themselves and the restrictions imposed by the governmental bodies.